MEPennyworth/osTicket-Prerequisites/README.md

 <img src="https://i.imgur.com/cmrJnQe.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step 29: Open the osTicket installation files folder on the desktop and select PHP Manager for IIS to open and begin the installation of PHP
+Step 29: Open the osTicket installation files folder on the desktop and select PHP Manager for IIS to open and begin the installation of PHP.
+The PHP Manager for IIS (Internet Information Services) is a tool that simplifies the process of managing PHP installations and configurations on a Windows server running IIS.
 </p>
 <br />